MystPhysX/DST-Miner/README.md

       -  Bone Shard = 30%
       -  Gold Nugget = 20%
     - Etc...
+- There is a chance after a successful digging that a cave monster appear when you open the storage (one that could fit in the pipe still)

 Approved Ideas:
 - Mines stone randomly at a random interval?
 E.g every segment (16 segments per day) a function runs with a chance of success (60-75%?).
 If the function suceeds then it has a chance of "digging up" any item from the list below.